Deep-sea mining: beyond the headlines

 So far we've just considered the direct impact of mining machines killing animals in their path, but there are other impacts to consider from mining operations.

-In the context of understanding risk of species extinction, however, this additional impact doesn't change anything - what matters is how widespread the population of a species is compared with the impacted area.
+But in the context of understanding risk of species extinction, that additional impact doesn't really change anything: what matters is how widespread the populations of species are compared with the impacted area.

 Most proposed nodule mining operations also involve a "mid-water plume" of sediments.
 Nodules collected by the machines on the seafloor are piped to a surface ship above, where the nodules are removed, and the remaining sediments are discharged down another pipe, released into the ocean at perhaps 1500 metres deep (to disperse high above the seafloor).
 That mid-water plume also has impacts - not on life on the seabed, but on what lives in the interior of the ocean at those depths.